 The "Most Anticipated New Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.

 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-Depressed after the passing of his father, Dharamraj; as well as his gorgeous girlfriend ditching him, Mumbai-based businessman Aditya Kashyap takes a BEST bus, goes to Chatrapati Shivaji Train Terminus, and boards a train.
-This is where he meets Geet Kaur Dhillon, who is returning home to Bhatinda, and who pays for his ticket.
+Depressed after the passing of his father (Dharamraj) and a ditching by his gorgeous girlfriend, Mumbai-based businessman Aditya Kashyap takes a BEST bus, goes to the Chatrapati Shivaji Train Terminus, and boards a train.
+There he meets Geet Kaur Dhillon, who is returning home to Bhatinda, and who pays for his ticket.
 At Bar Nagar, he decides to leave, but she follows him, missing her train.
 They manage to get a ride to Ratlam, miss the train again, but eventually make it to Bhatinda.
-Once there, he gets to meet her family; her pretty sister, Roop; as well as her to-be betrothed, Manjeet Singh Mann.
-Before the engagement could be finalized, she manages to convince her family that she wants to marry Aditya, and they welcome him with open arms.
-Before he could take stock of these new developments, she elopes with him - not to get married - but to re-locate to Manali - where her true love, Anshuman, is waiting, and who she hopes to get married to.Written by
+Once there, he gets to meet her family, her pretty sister Roop as well as her to-be betrothed, Manjeet Singh Mann.
+Before the engagement can be finalized, she manages to convince her fiancé that she wants to marry Aditya.
+Before Aditya can take stock of these new developments, she elopes with him - not to get married but to re-locate to Manali where her true love, Anshuman, awaits, and to whom she hopes to get married.Written by

 27 of 31 people found this review helpful.

 Was this review helpful to you?